samuelcornell/selfiemap/README.md

 ## Inspiration

-I am interested in mapping selfie incidents in Australia.
+I am interested in mapping selfie and social media-related incidents in Australia.

 ## What it does